-ENTRY Compulsory Modules Optional Modules Awards Foundation Year HANV8B-30-3 Academic Skills in Practice HAGV8V-15-3 Foundation Agricultural Studies HANV8E-30-3 Foundation Biological Principles HANV8A-30-3 Foundation Skills Development HANV8C-15-3 Reviewing Literature Not applicable.
+ENTRY Compulsory Modules Optional Modules Awards Foundation Year HANV8B-30-3 Academic Skills in Practice HAGVG9-30-3 Foundation Agricultural Studies HANV8E-30-3 Foundation Biological Principles HANVG4-15-3 Foundation Skills Development HANV8C-15-3 Reviewing Literature Not applicable.
 Higher Education Foundation Certificate in Academic Skills Cert Agricultural Studies Requires completion of at least 60 credits at level 3 or above of which not less than 45 at level 4.
 Cert HE Agriculture Requirements: 120 credits at level 3 or above of which not less than 90 are at level 4 or above.
-Dip HE Agriculture Year 1 HAGVD8-30-4 Skills Development for Agriculture HAGV75-30-4 Crop Production and Soil Management HAGV76-30-4 Livestock Science and Husbandry HAGV77-15-4 Sustainable Agriculture HAGVCS-15-4 Introduction to Agricultural Economics Not applicable.
-Requirements: 240 credits at level 3 or above of which not less than 210 are at level 4 or above and not less than 90 at level 5 or above.
+Year 1 HAGVD8-30-4 Skills Development for Agriculture HAGV75-30-4 Crop Production and Soil Management HAGV76-30-4 Livestock Science and Husbandry HAGV77-15-4 Sustainable Agriculture HAGVCS-15-4 Introduction to Agricultural Economics Not applicable.
+Dip HE Agriculture Requirements: 240 credits at level 3 or above of which not less than 210 are at level 4 or above and not less than 90 at level 5 or above.
 BSc Agriculture Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above.
 BSc Agriculture (IP) Year 2 HAGV78-30-5 Farm Business Management and Agricultural Policy HANXU5-15-5 Undergraduate Research Process Core one Students must achieve one from the following two: HAGV79-30-5 Agronomy OR HAGVD7-15-5 Vegetable and Soft Fruit Production Core two Students must achieve one from the following two: HAGV7H-15-5 Pig and Poultry Production OR HAGV7G-30-5 Ruminant Livestock Production HAGV7B-15-5 Professional Practice Portfolio OR HAGV7C-30-5 Professional Practice Project HANXRP-15-5 International Study Academic Portfolio HANXRX-15-5 Independent Report Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above.
 This must include the Integrated Placement Year module HANVK6-15-5.
 BSc (Hons) Agriculture Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
 This must include all compulsory modules.
-BSc (Hons) Agriculture (IP) Credit Requirements: 360 credits at level 3 or above of which not less than 310 are at level 5 or above and not less than 90 at level 6 or above.
-This must include all compulsory modules.
 BSc (Hons) Agriculture (IP) Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
-This must include all compulsory modules and the Integrated Placement Year module HANVK6-15-5.
-Optional Year Placement Year: Students can underta in agricultural or allied industries which and must be equivalent to 24 weeks' w placements would include on farm posi consultancy (crop and livestock produc management and food security / food s module HANVK6-15-5 as part of their p orth of work.
-Examples of year itions, working within agricultural ition), agricultural marketing, business safety positions.
+This must include all compulsory modules and the Integrated Placement Year module HANVK6-15- 5.
+Optional Y ear in agricultural or allied industries which and must be equivalent to 24 weeks' w placements would include on farm pos consultancy (crop and livestock produc itions, working within agricultural ction), agricultural marketing, business safety positions.
 Students will complete

 HANV3R-45-6 HAGV7E-15-6

 Undergraduate Dissertation Developments in Crop Production

 HAGV7D-30-6 HAGV7J-15-6

 Industry Reflection on Agricultural Developments in Livestock

 Practice Production

 e HANV3M-15-6

 Year Undergraduate Independent Study

 HAGV7F-15-6

 Supply Chain Management

 HSPV54-15-6

 Strategic Management

 rt time: 1

-dent i ourney from Entry through to Graduation on is individually negotiated with the student.
+ident i ourney from Entry through to Graduati on is individually negotiated with the student.